hjelmj/python-novice-DTU-2018-10-17/README.md

 ## To do *before* the workshop
-[Pre-workshop survey](link to survey): plese fill this in at least two days in advance of the workshop!
+[Pre-workshop survey](link to survey): please fill this in at least two days in advance of the workshop!

 ## Workshop Pre-requisites